makrai/notes/lin1909-sentc-embed-nneigh-overap.md

       which are then fed into a clasifier
   * Universal Sentence Encoder (USE; Cer+ 2018): multi-task training on several semantic tasks (including sem textual sim);
-    * encode[r] either with a deep averaging network or a transformer
+    * encoder either with a deep averaging network or a transformer

 # 4 Experimental Details 4